Our Book of the Month choice for September

 How can I access it?

-This title is available in hard copy in the library.
-One of our copies is currently located at our New Books Display Area (around the corner from our Issue Desk).
-The shelfmark for the title is HD9502.A2.YER 2000 Our copies are available to borrow by Oxford University students and staff members.
+We have two lending copies of this book.
+One of our copies is currently located in our New Books Display Area (around the corner from our Issue Desk).
+Its shelfmark is GB1399.PUR 2015

 Image of an open book with the pages curled to form a love heartWhat would your SSL Book of the Month be?
 Do you have a favourite book in our collection?
 If so, we would love to know what it is.
 Add a comment below or email us.